Rankings

 Children, adolescents, adults, groups, and families benefit from art therapy.
 Its principles and practices are useful in the assessment, treatment, and management of a wide range of issues, including:

-Being an art therapist has several rewards, foremost of which is the satisfaction and fulfillment of witnessing clients’ transformation!
+Being an art therapist has several rewards, the foremost of which is the satisfaction and fulfillment of witnessing clients’ transformation!

 You will see how clients become more empowered and centered, calmer and happier, as they slowly but steadily gain a new perspective of themselves and the world.
 You will also benefit because your life skills will be enhanced, and your personal growth will become evident, thanks to your interactions with clients and their families.
 Plus, art is fun!